If you’re aiming to purchase a home in San Francisco, make sure you seek the services of a local lender.

 We have in-law units done without permits and brick foundations.
 Condo associations with unique CC&R items, HOA litigation, or below-market-rate units.
 Lenders who don’t often deal with these sorts of common-in-San Francisco issues may run into road blocks when it comes to approving your loan.

 And when it comes to appraisal/loan approval and closing timeframes, out-of-area lenders may not be used to the, uh, faster pace of the San Francisco market.
 Local lenders are typically on the ball when it comes to having loans approved in ten days and escrow closed in 21 days or less.
-Those tight timeframes are what have become the norm in San Francisco in competitive situations.
+The market may have changed, but you can be more competitive with shorter contractual timeframes.
 A lender who can’t offer competitive terms won’t be able to help you compete when you’re putting your best feet forward on your dream single-family home.

 Primary Residential Mortgage